User Guide

 - This command can only be made after changing directory to a particular module (i.e

-). - Assigns a grade to the student identified specified
+cd MODULE). - Assigns a grade to the student identified specified

-used in the displayed student list.
+INDEXused in the displayed student list.
 The index refers to the index number shown in the displayed student list.
 The index must be a positive integer 1, 2, 3, … -

-represents the unique ID of the assignment, as displayed in the assignments view (view asg
+IDrepresents the unique ID of the assignment, as displayed in the assignments view (view asg) - Status has 3 possible inputs: Not submitted, Submitted or Graded

 - Score must be less than or equal to the assignment’s maximum score